-As a non-resident alien, you have to file a U.S. tax return (Form 1040NR) by June 15, 2006, if:
+As a non-resident alien, you have to file a U.S. tax return (Form 1040NR) by June 15, 2007, if:

-- you have income that is effectively connected (even if you had no income in the tax year from that trade or business); or - you have income that is not effectively connected and that did not have sufficient tax withheld at source.
+- you are engaged in a trade or business which would produce income that is effectively connected (even if you had no income in the tax year from that trade or business); - you have U.S. source wage income which is greater than one personal exemption (\$3,300 for 2006); or - you have income that is not effectively connected and that did not have sufficient tax withheld at source.